JakeSCahill/hazelcast-code/map-queries/step4.md

     INSERT INTO population2020 VALUES ('Washington, DC', 601723);
     </code>

-1. Use the `JOIN` clause to merge results from the `cities` and `population2020` tables so you can see which countries had the most populated captial cities in 2020.
+1. Merge results from the `cities` and `population2020` tables so you can see which countries had the most populated captial cities in 2020.

     ```sql
     SELECT cities.__key AS country, cities.this AS city, population2020.this AS population